 5.3.1.
 If delivered to the Customer’s property, store the Goods separately from all other goods held by the Customer so that they remain readily identifiable as the Supplier’s property.

-5.3.2. not remove, deface or obscure any identifying mark or packaging on or relating to the Goods;
+5.3.2.
+Not remove, deface, or obscure any identifying mark or packaging on or relating to the Goods.

-5.3.3. maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Supplier’s behalf from the date of delivery.
+5.3.3.
+Maintain the Goods in satisfactory condition and keep them insured against all risks for their full price on the Supplier’s behalf from the date of delivery.

-5.3.4. notify the Supplier immediately if it becomes subject to any of the events listed in Clause 14.2(b) to Clause
+5.3.4.
+Notify the Supplier immediately if it becomes subject to any of the events listed in Clause 14.2(b) to Clause 14.2(d).

-5.3.5. give the Supplier such information relating to the Goods as the Supplier may require from time to time.
+5.3.5.
+Give the Supplier such information relating to the Goods as the Supplier may require from time to time.

-5.4.2. title to the Goods shall pass from the Supplier to the Customer immediately before the time at which resale
+5.4.2.
+Title to the Goods shall pass from the Supplier to the Customer immediately before the time at which resale by the Customer occurs.

 5.5.
 If before title to the Goods passes to the Customer the Customer becomes subject to any of the events listed in Clause 13.1.1 to Clause 13.1.3, then, without limiting any other right or remedy the Supplier may have:

-5.5.1. the Customer’s right to resell Goods or use them in the ordinary course of its business ceases immediately;
+5.5.1.
+The Customer’s right to resell Goods or use them in the ordinary course of its business ceases immediately.